Sthiam915/daily-habit-tracker/README.md

 ```
 flask run
 ```
 Terminal will indicate which URL the app is running on.
-By default, it should be http://127.0.0.1:5000.
+By default, it should be http://127.0.0.1:5000 by default.

 ### Features
 * Add a task